Imad Rondić

-Imad Rondić (born 16 February 1999) is a Bosnian professional footballer who plays as a forward for Ekstraklasa club Raków Częstochowa, on loan from German club 1.
+Imad Rondić (born 16 February 1999) is a Bosnian professional footballer who plays as a forward for German club 1.
 FC Köln.

 Career

-As a youth player, Rondić joined the youth academy of FK Željezničar Sarajevo, before joining the youth academy of FK Olimpik in 2014.
-Two years later, he joined the youth academy of FK Mladost Doboj Kakanj, where he started his senior career.
-In 2018, he signed for the Czech club SK Slavia Prague, but he played only in their reserve team SK Slavia Prague B.
+As a youth player, Rondić joined the youth academy of Željezničar Sarajevo, before moving to Olimpik in 2014.
+Two years later, he joined the youth setup of Mladost Doboj Kakanj, where he started his senior career.
+In 2018, he signed for Czech club Slavia Prague, but he only played for their reserve team Slavia Prague B.

-The same year, he was sent on loan to FK Viktoria Žižkov.
-Ahead of the second half of the 2023–24 season, he signed for FC Slovan Liberec.
+The same year, Rondić was sent on loan to Viktoria Žižkov.
+Ahead of the second half of the 2023–24 season, he signed for Slovan Liberec.
 Upon arriving at the club, he scored five goals in his first five appearances, all friendlies.
 During the summer of 2023, he left the Czech Republic and signed for Polish side Widzew Łódź.
 In his first season with the club, he scored five goals and recorded three assists.

 On 3 February 2025, Rondić signed a four-and-a-half-year contract with 1.
 FC Köln in German 2.
 Bundesliga.

 On 2 September 2025, Rondić returned to Poland and joined Ekstraklasa club Raków Częstochowa on a season-long loan.
+On 27 January 2026, he moved on a new loan to Preußen Münster in 2.
+Bundesliga.